Hawley, Hampshire

-Hawley is a small village in the Hart district of northeastern Hampshire, England.
+Hawley is a small village in the civil parish of Blackwater and Hawley, in the Hart district of northeastern Hampshire, England.

 The village is contiguous with the small town of Blackwater.
 It is on the western edge of the Blackwater Valley conurbation, about 3 mi northwest of central Farnborough, Hampshire, about 2 mi west of Camberley, Surrey and about 33 mi west-southwest of London.
 Hawley is directly north of Cove, a large, suburb of Farnborough, with a relatively long history.

 History

 The first written record of Hawley is from 1248, in the Compotus De Crundal, spelt as Halely, Halle and Hallee and later in 1280 as Hallegh.
 And spelt as Hallie and Halley in Documents relating to the Foundation of the Chapter of Winchester AD 1541–1547, published by Hampshire Record Society in 1888.
 The name is likely in true Old or Medieval English Healhleah or Healhaleah meaning nook clearing or nook meadow.
 Historical spellings also include Hawleye, Halle and Hallie.

 The tithings of Yateley and Hawley were, as before, listed as parcels of the manor and the hundred of Crondall in 1567.
 The parish of Hawley was created out of that of Yateley in 1838, a few decades before the secular aspects of such were fully ceased as civil parishes were rolled out.